gsileno/processmining/README.md

 - *Heuristic Miner*, from [2],
 - *Inductive Miner* ("Infrequent" variant), from [3].

+It is meant merely for didactic purposes.
+Refer to the [https://github.com/process-intelligence-solutions/pm4py](PM4py) Python library for state-of-the-art tools.

 ## Input/Output

 The input for these scripts is a event log, i.e. a list of lists of symbols, eg: